Anu-techy/Sales-and-Marketing-Analysis-in-Power-BI/README.md

                                       Net Profit = Revenue − Total Expenses

 It gives a complete view of a company’s profitability, taking into account all costs and income.

-The **sales team** focuses on gross margin because it directly relates to the revenue from sales and the cost of producing goods or services.

 The **marketing team** focuses on net profit because they need to evaluate the overall effectiveness of their strategies in driving profitable growth, factoring in all business expenses.